 There are seven live course sessions of approximately 90 minutes each.
 In addition, Adaptation Workbook steps are assigned as homework for the intervening days between live sessions, and are generally expected to take 2-4 hours each.
-Expect to commit between 25 and 30 hours for the entire course over the 7-week training course.
-The course syllabus provides an estimate of time required for each step of the Adaptation Workbook to help with time management.
+Expect to commit between 25 and 30 hours for the entire training period.
+The training syllabus provides an estimate of time required for each step of the Adaptation Workbook to help with time management.

 What does it cost?

 What do I get out of the course?

 The online adaptation workbook and training helps users to create a custom Adaptation Plan that uniquely reflects their goals, and values.
 The Adaptation Workbook online tool will format project details into a comprehensive adaptation plan that can be downloaded and incorporated into existing project plans and shared with partners.
 Check out examples of real-world project adaptation plans that have previously used the Adaptation Workbook (links below):

 A phone line and a computer/device connected to the internet (with a web browser installed) are the only required equipment.
 We find that everyone gets more out of the training when all participants are working on projects in a similar region or ecosystem type, and therefore instructors often limit online training enrollment to a specific region (and sometimes topic) check out this page for updates on future trainings.
 Enrollment is often capped at 20 projects (whether individual or group projects) per course.
 If you are interested in a training that is already full, or would like to see one held for your region / focus area, contact us.
 If you or your agency would be interested in co-hosting an APP training (online or in-person) for professionals in your region / focus area, we invite you to contact us as well.

 Who are the instructors?